joyjamesswamy/Emotion-Detection-on-Raspberry-pi-Using-Intel-Modvidius/README.md

+FACE EMOTION DETECTION ON RASPBERRY PI USING INTEL MOVIDIUS: QUANTIZING THE MODEL

+To perform Face Emotion Detection on a Raspberry Pi using Intel Movidius Neural Compute Stick (NCS) and OpenVINO, you will need to follow a set of steps.
+This guide will help you quantize the model, convert it to the required OpenVINO format (XML and BIN), and run inference on the Raspberry Pi using the Movidius.

+Steps:
+Set Up the Raspberry Pi with Ubuntu and OpenVINO Quantize the Model for Movidius
+Convert the Model to OpenVINO Format
+Run Face Emotion Detection Using OpenVINO

 ### 1. Flash Ubuntu 20.04 LTS Server to an SD Card

 1. Download the **Ubuntu 20.04 LTS Server** image for Raspberry Pi from the [official Ubuntu downloads](https://ubuntu.com/download).